jakkwi/Games/TopDownRPG/README.md

 - We can attack random walking group of monster, fight them and after win/lose we are getting back to world.

 https://github.com/user-attachments/assets/5f95e082-c7fc-40b4-ba6a-46ace917af96

+Update 20.02.2025
+The project was done fully in blueprints, so for next learning step, I'm rewritting it to full c++ project.
+I will post new screenshots as soon as I finish completly changing it to c++ and add a inventory system.